gabstopper/ansible-stonesoft/docs/modules/route_vpn_module.rst

     <td></td>
     <td></td>
     <td>
         <div>The name of the remote GW.
 If the remote gateway is an Stonesoft FW, it must pre-exist.
 Use the local_gw documentation for settings.
 If it is an External Gateway, this module will create the gateway based on the gateway settings provided if it doesn't already exist.
-This documents an External Gateway configuration</div>
+This documents an External Gateway configuration.
+See also the external_gateway module for additional external endpoint settings.</div>
     </tr>

     <tr>